 Certificate of Need

 Attorneys advise clients of Certificate of Need requirements for proposed construction, equipment and services of the provider.
-The firm has attorneys experienced in comparative reviews of applications and appeals from denied applications.
+Varnum's attorneys are experienced in comparative reviews of applications and appeals from denied applications.

-The firm monitors on a regular basis proposed regulations and legislation impacting on the industry.
-Firm attorneys are called to testify in Committee hearings on proposed legislation.
+On a regular basis, the firm monitors proposed regulations and legislation impacting the industry.
+Firm attorneys are called to testify on proposed legislation in committee hearings.
 Attorneys within the firm have been consulted to assist in drafting proposed legislation to address specific health care provider needs.